SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-12-covid-treatments.md

    catastrophic failure.
 Clever, really.
 We [previously analyzed their result](https://www.someweekendreading.blog/covid-misc/#molnupiravir-works) on this crummy little blog that nobody reads, and it was pretty good!
-2. Just last week, Pfizer announced that the trial on Paxlovid was stopped, because the trial results were so good! <sup id="fn3a">[[3]](#fn3)</sup>  It's a protease inhibitor, part of a large family of drugs that interrupt the functioning of some viral proteins in proteolysis.
+2. Just last week, Pfizer announced that the trial on paxlovid was stopped, because the trial results were so good! <sup id="fn3a">[[3]](#fn3)</sup>  It's a protease inhibitor, part of a large family of drugs that interrupt the functioning of some viral proteins in proteolysis.
 This is the family of drugs that have revolutionized the